 Student arrival is from 8:30-8:40 a.m.
-For your child's safety we ask that students being dropped off either connect with the paraprofessional standing out front, or come into the building and connect with the office staff.
+For your child's safety we ask that students being dropped off between 8:30 and 8:40 enter the building and connect with the paraprofessional sitting at the front desk.
 Most students are expected to walk themselves to their neighborhood without an adult.
-If you plan to walk your child to the neighborhood, we ask that you sign in at the office.
+If you plan to walk your child to the neighborhood, we ask that you sign in at the office or at the front desk if a paraprofessional is present.
+You must wear a visitor pass if you are going beyond the front desk.
+These are in our front office.